A Review of Disney’s Yacht Club Resort, including the location, amenities, and rooms at the Yacht Club.

 Location of Disney’s Yacht Club Resort

 Disney’s Yacht Club Resort is located in the Epcot area of the resort, adjacent to the Beach Club Resort.
 While the Beach Club is more fun and casual, the Yacht Club is a more elegant resort.
 It seems to be a little quieter than the Beach Club.
-However, I found that it is still entirely kid friendly.
+However, I found that it is still entirely kid-friendly.

 During my first stay, I was there for four nights, in a garden-view standard room.
 While the view wasn’t too exciting (we overlooked a tennis court), we weren’t in the room long enough to even bother with opening the shade.
-Instead, we spent our time on property down by the beach, at Stormalong Bay, eating at Beaches and Cream, and and checking out the arcade.

 Amenities at Disney’s Yacht Club Resort

-The Yacht Club features a number of fabulous amenities, some of which are shared with the Beach Club.
+The Yacht Club features a number of fabulous amenities, some of which are shared with the adjacent Beach Club.
 Our favorite is Stormalong Bay, the 3-acre water complex featuring a small lazy river, a sandy-bottomed pool, a waterslide, and three whirlpools.
 It’s my favorite of the Walt Disney World Resort pools, and you have to be a guest at either the Beach or Yacht Club to be able to enjoy it.